pappa025/How-to-became-a-pilot/README.md

 The webpage divided to three pages, accessible thrugh the Navbar on the top of the page.

-![Main] (/assets/images/main.jpg) - main page with pictures and test with the steps how to get your Private License
+![PPL-page] (assets/images/main.jpg) - main page with pictures and test with the steps how to get your Private License
-![Aircrafts] (/assets/images/aircrafts.jpg) - three most common training aircrafts in columns with picture of them
+![Aircrafts] (assets/images/aircrafts.jpg) - three most common training aircrafts in columns with picture of them
-![Resources] (/assets/images/resources.jpg) - very useful links for flight planning, weather
+![Resources] (assets/images/resources.jpg) - very useful links for flight planning, weather

 The design is aviation themed.
 In the set header i've placed cloudy sky background, behind the page contents I've placed a picture of the instrument panel of a General Aviation aircraft.
 In the project I've used darkblue background with orange text color to have great contrast and readability.